rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 - Resource Limits
 - Daemon Sets
 - Static Pods
+- Priority Classes
 - Multiple Schedulers
 - Scheduler Events
 - Configure Kubernetes Scheduler

-1. Manual Scheduling: How scheduling works?
+### Manual Scheduling: How scheduling works?

 Every pod has a field called `nodeName` that is not set by default.
 The scheduler goes through all the pods that don't have this property set.
 The